DL 231

 Google's College Readiness Collection

-The College Readiness Collection from the Google Applied Digital Skills Team.
-These lessons will help you plan and prepare for college and other education opportunities.
+The College Readiness Collection from Google Applied Digital Skills helps students plan and prepare for college and other education opportunities:

-I blog a lot…and share materials openly online.
-As I build and share materials, I’m always trying to find ways to allow people to respond and critique to my materials in a friction-free manner.
+I blog a lot and share materials openly online.
+As I build and share materials, I'm always trying to find ways to allow people to respond and critique my materials in a friction-free manner.

 In this post from David Wiley, he indicates that at Lumen Learning they are adding a button to the bottom of all webpages that links to a Google Doc version of the content.
 This is shared publicly, and has Track Changes turned on to allow feedback.

-I may add this to my blogging, and publishing repertoire.
+I may add this to my blogging and publishing repertoire—lowering barriers to contribution is how open content improves.

 I'm reflective only in the sense that I learn to move forward.
 I reflect with a purpose.